dhelmr/bachelor-thesis/README.md

                         Specifies the feature extractor that is used to generate features from the raw network traffic.
                         (default: basic_netflow)
+  --store-features      Stores the extraced features in the database, so that
+                        they can be reused later. (default: False) --load-features       Loads features from a previous run, instead of executing the feature extractor.This is only possible if the feature extractor ran before with this exact configuration and the traffic input is consistent.
+                        (default: False)
   --model-id MODEL_ID, -m MODEL_ID
                         ID of the model.
 If auto is used, the model ID will be auto-generated. (default: auto)